Mangiang/7-sagas/README.md

 6. Make this game fun.
    (all bonii must be listed when you deliver your game to your bored teacher)

-- Spawn time is a settable variable
+- `Spawn time` is a settable variable
-- Max target value is a settable variable
+- `Max target` value is a settable variable
+- Add `god mode`
-- Add Settings menu
+- Add `Settings` menu :
+    * Lives count
+    * Time Interval
+    * Spawn Interval
+    * God mode
+ - Add `Music mode` : In this mode, the user is asked to submit an MP3 file.
+This file is analysed by the game through the Web Audio API so the targets spawn according to the music beats.
+The color change is inverted to show that the user should hit the target when the bigger shallow circle is the same size than the smaller one.
+ - `Change targets` from square to circles in Music mode.